MicrosoftDocs/azure-stack-docs/azure-stack/operator/site-recovery-deploy.md

   :::image type="content" source="media/site-recovery-deploy/target-source.png" alt-text="Diagram showing target and source architecture." lightbox="media/site-recovery-deploy/target-source.png":::

-During the Public Preview we will release serveral versions for both the service RPs and the extensions.
-Below is the complete list of current available images:
+During the public preview, Microsoft will release serveral versions for both the service RPs and the extensions.
+The following is the complete list of currently available images:

 | Service                                   | Image Name                                                          | Image Version       |
 | :---------------------------------- | :------------------------------------------------------------- | :------------- |